Last updated on August 18th, 2023 at 02:46 pm

 Babies and toddlers need plenty of time outside to grow and play.
 While an outdoor baby gate won’t replace the watchful eyes of caregivers, it can give peace of mind and promote exploration and play.
 Keep your outside time stress-free by using outdoor baby gates to reduce risks and help everyone to relax and enjoy!

-Maigen Beaulieu is a Child-Care Provider and freelance writer living in Upstate New York with her husband, 7-year-old identical twin girls, one lazy cat (Willow), and one wild Yorkie (Ella).
+Maigen Beaulieu is a former Child-Care Provider and freelance writer living in Upstate New York with her husband, 7-year-old identical twin girls, one lazy cat (Willow), and one wild Yorkie (Ella).
 As a way to cope with anxiety during her twin pregnancy, she began blogging about her journey and discovered a love of writing for, and connecting with, other parents of multiples.
 While her blog was put to rest years ago (hello, working mom of toddler twins with zero time to write), Maigen is thrilled to join Twiniversity and help other families navigate the journey of parenting multiples.
 When she isn’t writing about the magic and madness of twins, she can be found reading historical fiction, researching her family history as an amateur genealogist, or sewing cute jackets for her dog.
-She can be reached on Instagram and Facebook.
+She can be reached via her blog Life and Love.
+Multiplied, on Twitter and Instagram.

 Check out all our Twiniversity merch in our SHOP!
 We’ve got twin mom and dad t-shirts, twin planning printables, lactation support, twin baby shower planners & games, a digital twin pregnancy journal, and so much more!
 Start shopping now